 The FDNY Fire Zone is located within the Rockefeller Center and is a nice add-on to your trip- especially if you need to escape the weather.
 It’s small inside but has lots of buttons and fire engine parts to play with.
 The best bit is the mock fire, where the firefighters will run through a mock evacuation from a smoke-filled room.

 Carrie from Flying with a Baby visited twice whilst in New York with kids and the girls did not want to get out of the fire truck both times.

-When someone made up the phrase “like a kid in a candy store”, they must have been thinking of Dylan’s Candy Bar in NYC.
+When someone made up the phrase “like a kid in a candy store”, they must have thought of Dylan’s Candy Bar in NYC.
 This is the place where all your kid’s candy dreams come true.

-It houses the largest collection of candies and candy-related gifts in the world – over 7,000 different confections!
-From its rainbow coloured pick n mix wall to the oversized lollipop tree and candy cane columns, this is a sugar high on steroids!
+Dylan’s houses the world’s largest collection of candies and candy-related gifts – over 7,000 different confections!
+From its rainbow-coloured pick-n-mix wall to the oversized lollipop tree and candy cane columns.

 More than just a candy store, head upstairs to the café to continue your sweetly delicious experience.
 Get yourself seated in a giant cupcake booth and choose from a decadent selection of milkshakes, ice creams and desserts – including a 10-scoop sundae!
 There are sandwiches, burgers and salads too, but you’ve made it this far, who wants those?!